urth-inc/metatell_plugin_template/README.md

 Each plugin template has its own README file that explains how to develop the plugin.

-## How to read local plugin from local metatell
+## How to load local plugin from local metatell

 We assume that local plugin is running on `http://localhost:3004`.